ecshreve/prod-slab/README.md

 ## TODO

+- [ ] Add raycast snippets for the coder start/stop scripts
 - [ ] Terraform a DO droplet to use as a host or workspace target
 - [ ] Add Kavita e-reader app
 - [ ] Migrate secrets to HashiCorp Vault